sampreet-chawla/bibliophile/project-worksheet.md

 - Pagination of Search Results
 - Book rating can be displayed in star format using and existing Javascript / CSS snippet
 - Support for ISBN search and ISBN check digit algorithm
+- Removing of items from wishlist
+- Integrating with Embedded Viewer API for free contents
+- Search for free and paid items.
+- Light and Dark Themes